 The Housing Revenue Account (HRA) is a ring-fenced account which ensures that council housing does not subsidise, or is itself subsidised, by other local services.
-HRA capital expenditure is therefore recorded separately and includes the building of 10 new homes, over the next financial year.
+HRA capital expenditure is therefore recorded separately.
 The Council has a programme of funding major improvements under self-financing to its current housing stock.